beauty, Business, lifestyle, That girl in the red coat, Women

 Yes, that hair.
 For those who don’t see a bouncing ball to follow, the hair south of the border.
 I explained that the products I had shown her were for the hair on our heads.
 They would probably be too perfumed for her needs.
 Then I hear a sigh of relief.
 “I was wondering why I was so itchy” is the next lovely phrase I got to hear.
 Again, remind myself to keep composure and try to remember where I put the hand sanitizer.
 I went on to explain her options of hair removal that may help her in taming the beast and that if the itchiness doesn’t subside, she probably should see the doctor.
 Yes, this is my daily life.

-Beauty, Hair Care, That girl in the red coat, Uncategorized
+beauty, Hair Care, That girl in the red coat, Uncategorized

 Roots….not the mini series